sergiomelas/KDE-Plasma-X11-Autorotate/Readme.txt

       -improved sincronization of rotation with hand shake, -Removed backlight managenet because nice to have and creating to many bugs -Corrected Bug on processes and sleep
-      -Cleaned unused old commented code
+      -Added Check for X11 and Kde Plasma at installation -Cleaned unused old commented code